 LV are a mutual fund.
 They are setup to reduce the risk of their customers, which means they are perfectly set up to offer equity release products that rely on that security and stability.
 With over £14 billion in assets they are about as secure as a company can be.

-Understandably, it varies depending on a number of different specifics.
+Understandably, it varies depending on a number of different factors.
 For example, the property value, your age, the property type, your health.
-A calculation will be made by the mortgage company what they’d be willing to release depending on your specific circumstances and you are in a better position to make a decision.
+A calculation will be made by the mortgage company on what they’d be willing to release.
+The amount release will depend on your specific circumstances which will put you in a better position to make a decision.

 At Equity Release Scotland, we know how important the specifics are.
 You want to know details such as interest rates.
 Very similar to every loan or mortgage you’d take, the interest rate depends on the time you take out the loan and your personal set of circumstances.

 As a general rule of thumb, the interest rate will be higher than a traditional mortgage.
 That’s for two main reasons.
 The first is that there is an increased delay in receiving repayment from the mortgage lender, in this case, LV.

 This is how it would normally work.
 You want to take a mortgage with LV.
 They will loan the money from another institution at a lower interest rate, they will make profit on the difference between the 2 rates.
 The other institution will expect payments on a regular basis.
 LV won’t receive any money from you until the mortgage finishes and you’ve passed away.
 That means they are paying out before they receive anything.
 This is the reason they want higher interest rates.
 They are losing money first.

 The second reason, which has its own benefits too, is that they offer a fixed interest rate.
 It means you don’t have to worry about fluctuations over time, you know exactly what you’re getting yourself into.